amrmsab/ELEC390QueensU/setup/README.md

 > **Problem:** `which dts` does not run after installing the Duckietown Shell (dts).
 >
 > If you cannot successfully run `which dts` after installing the duckietown-shell, close and restart your Linux shell and try again.

+> [!tip]
+> When sourcing dts in Step 3: Duckietown Shell Installation, we have to add
+>
+>      export PATH=~/.local/bin:${PATH}
+>
+> to the end of our .bashrc or .zshrc files in the home directorry.
+>
+> 1) Type the following into your  CLI
+>
+>         cd ~
+>         ls -a
+>
+> Look to see which of .bashrc or .zshrc files you have.
+>
+> If you have .bashrc .
+>
+> Type in
+>
+>       nano ~/.bashrc
+>
+> This will open the .bashrc file.
+>
+> Move the cursor to the end of the file using the arrow keys and add the following line at the end of the file:
+>
+>       export PATH=~/.local/bin:${PATH}
+>
+> Save and exit nano.
+In nano, you can do this by pressing Ctrl + X, then press Y to confirm the changes, and finally press Enter to exit.
+>
+> Alternatively, you can use vim instead of nano.
+>
+> Or use the GUI to go to your home directory and open your .bashrc or .zshrc file with your text editor, e.g., notepad.
+>
+> If you are on WSL, remember that you can type in \\wsl$ in your file explorer to do that.
+>
+> 2. After editing the .bashrc file, you need to source it to apply the changes without restarting your terminal.
+You can do this by running:
+>
+>         source ~/.bashrc
+>
+> Now, your system should be able to find local binaries in the ~/.local/bin directory.
+If you have any executables or scripts in that directory, they should be accessible from
+> anywhere in the terminal.
+>
+> You can check if you have dts in that directory by typing
+>
+>       cd ~/.local/bin
+>
+> and searching visually for dts in that directory.

 ## Python Installation